 Amicus and GSK, in collaboration with Japan-based JCR, are also developing migalastat HCl co-formulated with a preclinical proprietary recombinant human alpha-Gal A enzyme (JR-051).
 This ERT was developed by JCR and licensed to GSK for all markets outside Japan.
 Preclinical studies conducted by Amicus, GSK and JCR suggest that this co-formulated chaperone-ERT product may provide greater alpha-Gal A enzyme uptake into tissue and markedly reduced levels of GL-3 in Fabry disease-relevant tissues compared to recombinant enzyme alone.

-Amicus and GSK are currently conducting a Phase 2 drug-drug interaction study (Study
+Amicus and GSK have completed an open-label Phase 2 drug-drug interaction study (Study

 1. Wu X, et al., Human Mutation: July 2011, Vol. 32, No. 8, pp. 965–977